yoaperm/ai_project/final/README.md

 - cGA is designed to use less memory by representing the population probabilistically rather than maintaining an explicit population of individuals, making it suitable for environments with limited memory resources.
 - The comparison results show that cGA significantly reduces memory usage compared to the traditional GA while achieving comparable results in terms of optimization quality.

-### Folder Contents
-- All scripts, datasets, and results related to time and space comparisons are available in the `time_space_comparison` folder.

 ## Video Presenting

-This section contains video presentations that demonstrate the implementation and results of the scheduling optimization techniques discussed in this project.
+The `AI Project - Time Scheduling by Genetic Algorithm.mp4` file contains video presentations that demonstrate the implementation and results of the scheduling optimization techniques discussed in this project.
 - The videos explain how the Genetic Algorithm (GA), Brute Force, and Compact Genetic Algorithm (cGA) approaches are used to solve scheduling problems.
 - Visual demonstrations of the weekly scheduling optimization process, including charts and comparisons, are provided to illustrate the improvements achieved by GA over traditional methods.

 ## Presentation

-The `presentation` folder contains the slides used to present the project overview, methodology, and results.
+The `Time Scheduling.pptx` file contains the slides used to present the project overview, methodology, and results.
 - The slides cover key aspects such as the problem definition, Genetic Algorithm concepts, implementation details, and performance comparisons.
 - Visual aids and charts are included to help convey the efficiency and effectiveness of GA and cGA in solving scheduling problems.